Cat Cafes in Japan

 Miyazaki

 Necoutatane is a protective cat café in Miyazaki, Japan, dedicated to rescuing and rehoming cats, offering a nurturing haven for kittens born outdoors or transferred from shelters.
-Open on a reservation-only basis with limited capacity, it welcomes visitors on weekdays when it’s less crowded, encouraging them to call ahead to book a spot and meet the cats awaiting adoption.
+Operating on a reservation-only basis with limited capacity, it encourages visitors to call ahead to book a spot and meet the cats awaiting adoption.
 Facing rising costs for supplies, utilities, and feline medical care, the café announced a price adjustment effective April 1, 2025, with updated rates including tax, drinks for all courses, and cat treats for private bookings, ensuring its mission continues.
-A recent success story includes long-haired white-and-tabby Nanao-chan finding a forever home, while her sibling Hokuto-kun still hopes for a loving family—visitors are invited to forge these special connections in a cozy, caring environment.
+A recent success story includes long-haired white-and-tabby Nanao-chan finding a forever home, while her sibling Hokuto-kun still hopes for a loving family.
+Visitors are invited to forge these special connections in a cozy, caring environment.

 Meooow!